testcontainers/testcontainers-java/docs/index.md

 ## About Testcontainers for Java

-*Testcontainers for Java* is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+*Testcontainers for Java* is a Java library that supports JUnit and Spock tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

 Testcontainers make the following kinds of tests easier: